matoous/dzxcz/content/books/how_to_win_friends_and_influence_people.md

   - Don't criticise, condemn, or complain; instead, try to understand them, what they want and why they do things they do
-  - Give honest and sincere appreciation; try to figure out other person's good points and give honest appraciation
+  - Give honest and sincere appreciation; try to figure out other person's good traits
   - Arouse in other people an eager want; don't force your ideas on others, make them want to be part of it.